-The Orange were riding a very impressive 25-game winning streak about a week ago.
+It’s easy to forget in the wake of the self-imposed postseason ban, but The Orange were riding a very impressive 25-game winning streak this year.
 In their inaugural season in the Atlantic Coast Conference, they defeated everything the conference had to offer … that is, until bottom-dwelling Boston College ended their streak.
 Led by head coach Jim Boeheim, who’s been there for 36 seasons, Syracuse is one of the early favorites to win the national title this season.
 But while some of the other teams on this list have multiple championships and storied histories, the Orange have just one lone title (2003).

 That doesn’t take anything away from what Boeheim has accomplished, though.
 According to Sports Reference, Boeheim and Syracuse have reached the 20-win mark 34 times during his 36 seasons.
 The Orange have an impressive .750 wining percentage under their esteemed coach, and he doesn’t appear to be going anywhere soon, even with Syracuse playing in the ACC now.